How Do Thermometers Measure Temperature (Better for You)

 A Final Note

-Attempts at standardized temperature measurement before the 17th century were crude at the best.
+Attempts at standardized temperature measurement before the 17th century were crude at best.
 For instance, in 170 AD, physician Claudius Galenus mixed equal portions of ice and boiling water to make a “neutral” temperature standard.

 These early devices were called thermoscopes.
 The first sealed thermometer was constructed in 1654 by the prince of Toscani, Ferdinand II.